Could you supply a little more background and the use case?

 That said - I once had to extract some html which was a .json attribute so I just used the inbuilt xml parser available via the out of the box functionality.

 if this helped answer the post, could you please mark it as 'solved'?
 Also if you consider whether the title of your post is relevant?
-Perhaps if the post is solved, it might make sense to update the title of the post to something more descriptive?
+Perhaps if the post is solved, it might make sense to update the Subject header field of the post to something more descriptive?
 This will help people when searching for problems.
+Ta

 Tag line <TestSuite Results> to Tag line <end of TestSuite Results>